 1. Core Function

 The Submariner is a single-time dive watch built specifically to measure elapsed time underwater, where clarity and safety are critical.
-The GMT-Master II, by contrast, is designed as a travel watch that tracks multiple time zones, making it more useful for international movement than underwater timing.
+The GMT-Master II is designed as a travel watch that tracks multiple time zones, making it more useful for international movement than underwater timing.

 2. Bezel Design and Use